-We also used a few homeopathic remedies with Sadie (that her vet gave us), and it was pretty remarkable how efficient they were.
+We also used a few homeopathic remedies with Sadie that her vet gave us, and it was pretty remarkable how efficient they were.
 Arnica took care of a sprained toe overnight, and we were especially intrigued by how energetic she was after taking Thuja – full of spunk, and very upbeat in general.

-I was reminded again of homeopathy at the Conference on Complementary Animal Healing a few weeks ago, when Shirley Moore spoke on the subject, and I took the opportunity to pick up her book “A Healer In Every Home – Dog And Cat Edition”, which she co-authored with Dr. Margo Roman, holistic veterinarian in Hopkinton, MA, and Begabati Lennihan, RN and Certified Classical Homeopath.
+I was reminded again of homeopathy at the Conference on Complementary Animal Healing a few weeks ago, when Shirley Moore spoke on the subject, and I took the opportunity to pick up her book “A Healer In Every Home – Dog And Cat Edition”, which she co-authored with Dr. Margo Roman, a holistic veterinarian in Hopkinton, MA, and Begabati Lennihan, RN and Certified Classical Homeopath.

 - Always try natural remedies first